hqddr15/WLRI-English-Patch/README.md

 *(Note: repack gets refreshed to the up-to-date content every Friday same week, after a new patch release)*

 ## 🔥 Support
-You can support me on Patreon if you find this project any useful: https://www.patreon.com/Draftx
+You can support me on [Patreon](https://www.patreon.com/Draftx) if you find this project useful.

 Thanks for attention!